 - ISSS can provide you with a letter of support, confirming the verification of having seen the following original documents so that you can submit copies:

 - Completed original W-8BEN form (if claiming tax treaty benefits)

-- Copies of all documents verified by ISSS
+- Copies of all documents verified by an IRS ISSS

 **Please contact University Personnel for more information about applying for an ITIN